softlayer/sl-ember-components/CONTRIBUTING.md

 5. Commit your changes.
 If your pull request fixes an issue specify it in the commit message.
 Here's an example:
 `git commit -m "Close #12 Fix passing of context"`

-6. Push to your fork and submit a pull request.
+6. Push to your fork and submit a pull request againt the `develop` branch (due to our use of the [git-flow branching model](https://github.com/nvie/gitflow)).
 Please provide us with some explanation of why you made the changes you made.
 For new features make sure to explain a standard use case to us.

 7. Update the Changelog.
 Please prefix your change with one of the following tags inside brackets: BUGFIX, FEATURE/ENHANCEMENT, INTERNAL.
 If a change requires a user to change their configuration, `bower.json`, `package.json`,